 BRINGING OUT THE BEST IN PEOPLE.....

-Let me end with images of a cute Nepali girl (who was clearly highly intelligent and full of enthusiasm for life) holding one of my business cards and her younger brother (see below) giving the standard greeting of "Namaste" - let us celebrate their charm and help protect their innocence.
-They and the people of Nepal deserve better in the future.
-We can help by making sure aid monies are spent more effectively than they have been in the past....
+Let me end with images of a cute Nepali girl (highly intelligent and full of enthusiasm for life - who was rightly unimpressed that whilst she could speak English, my Nepali was minimal) holding one of my business cards, whilst looking after her younger brother.
+Let us celebrate and help protect their charm and innocence.
+She and the people of Nepal deserve better in the future.
+We can do "our bit" by making sure aid monies are spent more effectively than they have been in the past....
 Why not find out more about the ways I and others try to "put something back" in the Himalaya?
-Take a look at the different sections of this site and then help me or directly support charities I am able to recommend.
-Some of them are genuine and doing worthwhile work along the Himalaya.
-Let us be "street-wise" and support the best....
+Take a look at the different sections of this site and then help me or directly support charities I am able to recommend - which are genuine.
+Be "street-wise" and support the best....

 PHOTOGRAPHS ON THIS WEB-SITE

 Please note that I currently do not 'water-mark' the photos on this web-site, for aesthetic reasons nor do they carry an individual copyright notice.
 BUT they are MY photos (unless indicated otherwise and for those named photographers, they are shown 'on my behalf').
 It is my expectation that EVERYONE viewing images on this site agrees to abide by this relaxed, old-fashioned approach.
 Permission MUST still be sought from me at: firstname.lastname@example.org if you wish to utilise any of them in ANY way.
 In most cases I shall agree.
 I always TRY and behave as a gentleman, treating people with respect and trust others will do likewise.

 © Chris Chadwell 2014